syntasso/kratix-docs/docs/main/05-reference/05-resource-requests/03-deleting-a-resource-request.md

 ---
-description: Deleting a Resource Request
+description: Documentation for deleting a Resource Request
-title: Deleting
+title: Deleting a Resource Request
+sidebar_label: Deleting
 ---

 To delete a Resource Request, run: